2022–2026 electoral district map

-This district located to the south of metropolitan Adelaide is made up of residential and semi-rural suburbs including Woodcroft and part of Morphett Vale.
+This district situated to the south of metropolitan Adelaide is made up of residential and semi-rural suburbs and includes parts of the Onkaparinga Hills National Park.

-Hurtle Vale includes the suburbs of Old Reynella.
-Reynella East and Woodcroft.
+Hurtle Vale incorporates the suburbs of Hackham, Hackham West, Huntfield Heights, Onkaparinga Hills, Reynella East and Woodcroft.
 It also includes parts of the suburbs of Happy Valley and Morphett Vale.

-The district of Hurtle Vale, as it exists now, was created at the 2016 boundary redistribution to replace the district of Fisher, and will be contested and represented for the first time in 2018.
+The district of Hurtle Vale, as it exists now, was created at the 2016 boundary redistribution to replace the district of Fisher, and was contested and represented for the first time in 2018.

 Origin of the name

-The district is named after Sir James Hurtle Vale Fisher (1790–1875) who was the first resident Commissioner of South Australia.
+The district is named after Sir James Hurtle Fisher (1790–1875) who was the first resident Commissioner of South Australia.
 In 1837, Sir James, John Morphett, Colonel William Light and a party of marines set off from Glenelg intending to travel overland to Encounter Bay.
-The area they encamped overnight was named Hurtle Vale in honour of the Commissioner.
+The area where they encamped overnight was named Hurtle Vale in honour of the Commissioner.
 The new district Hurtle Vale contains the south-western parts of the former district of Fisher.
-Thereby a connection is retained through the second given name of Sir James Fisher.
-The name represents a geographic area which, while never officially registered, retains another link to the former Fisher.
+Thereby a connection is retained through the surnames of Hurtle Fisher – even if the original locality of Hurtle Vale itself actually lies outside the district, further to the north.

 Representation and results